Mohammed-Khamis99/AWS-Projects/README.md

             'body': json.dumps(f'Error: {str(e)}')
         }
    ```
-4. Update Frontend Code (index.html)
+4. Update Frontend Code (index.html).
 •	Replace the placeholder YOUR-API-URL in your index.html file with the actual invoke URL obtained from API Gateway.
-In the section that looks like this
+In the section that looks like this.
 ```
 // make API call with parameters and use promises to get response
             fetch("YOUR-API-URL", requestOptions)